jjcermeno/chuck-norris-jjcermeno/README.md

 - GET /api/v1/searches/:id/resend_email

 that will create an email containing the jokes for the specified search.
 Same rules apply here, we check for existing search, valid email, and boom, we create a background job for sending the email.

+# What's out

+I intentionally left out:

+- caching.
+This is huge planet itself
+- adding full text search to our jokes stored in our database.
+I though of using ElasticSearch, but then I realize there was no time.

+But those 2 features were considered, then discarded.